The China Questions

 This description of mole utopia may sound simple and ridiculous, but it is how the modern American economy is run by the Federal Reserve.
 Modern Monetary Theory is the economic argument that government spending is only constrained by inflation, as long as the government has control of the money supply.
 Here is a short video lecture on the topic from Professor Stephanie Kelton of Stony Brook University.
 Here is a much shorter version in the form of a post that appeared on Zero Hedge last week.

 The basic argument of the MMT people is that as long as there are resources not being utilized by the private sector, the state has a duty to step in and put those resources to use through government spending.
-That’s a moral argument, not an economic argument or a factual observation.
-The economic argument is that spending and debt is meaningless, as long as the state is not crowding out the private sector and the spending is not driving up retail inflation.
+That is a moral argument, not an economic argument or a factual observation.
+The economic argument is that spending and debt are meaningless, as long as the state is not crowding out the private sector and the spending is not driving up retail inflation.
 Otherwise, the government can spend as much as necessary.

 To many people, this sounds like a version of the old joke about the stranger who comes to a small town looking for a room.
 He plops down a few hundred dollars and the inn keeper tells him to wait while his room is prepared.
 In the meantime, the innkeeper rushes out to pay his vendors, who then rush out to pay their vendors.
 Eventually, that new money reaches the town’s prostitutes, who use the inn for their clients, renting rooms on credit.
 They rush in with the new money and pay the innkeeper what they owe.

-The critics will instinctively shoot back that this sort of economics is inherently unstable and the apparent stability is short lived.
+The critics will instinctively shoot back that this sort of economics is inherently unstable, and the apparent stability is short lived.
 In the long run, the accumulation of debt becomes untenable and the system collapses.
-The response to that is no one, especially government, lives in the long run.
-More important, MMT answers the question as to how government should respond to automation.
+The response to that is that no one, especially government, lives in the long run.
+More importantly, MMT answers the question as to how government should respond to automation.
 As robots eliminate jobs, more people become idle.
 How does the state address the problem of fewer jobs for a growing population?

-There’s another way to look at this.
+There is another way to look at this.
 The custodial state runs on the same premise as a prison.
 The first job of the warden is to maintain control of the prison.
 He does that by making sure the prisoners are always kept busy in ways that work toward his goal of maintaining control of the prison.
 One mechanism for doing that is controlling the supply of goods and services in circulation in the prison.
 Prisons have an economy based on items from the commissary and that commissary is controlled by the warden.

 What MMT seeks to do is make the sovereign state, by which is meant the issuer of currency, the commissary of the American economy.
 By controlling the supply of goods and services, via currency manipulation, spending and debt, the state can keep an increasingly useless population busy.
 It can always reward activities that enhance control of the system and punish activity that creates disorder.
 Inevitably, the communications companies, banks and technology firms become the prison guards of the system.